 Q. What does it cost for the employer to participate in BCT?

-As with any program, there is a small amount of added work on your staff to get the BCT program set up and running smooth.
-BCT customer support will provide all the forms to get started.
+As with any program, there is a small amount of added work on your staff to get the BCT program set up.
+BCT Benefits, LLC will provide all the forms to get started.
 We will also work with your payroll department to answer any questions that may arise.

 Q. Can the money be used for vacation or sick days?

-A. No. The BCT Plan is based on unemployment guidelines and Plan funds can only be used when the employee is involuntarily laid off or is otherwise unemployed.
+A. No. The BCT Plan funds can be used when the employee is involuntarily laid off, experiences rain days, short interruptions in work or is otherwise unemployed.
 Please keep in mind that the employee may be eligible for benefits in any week that they work less than 36-hours.
-The hours worked and those for which benefits are drawn may not exceed 40 hours per week.
+Any benefits paid for short weeks submitted by an employer that are not immediately following a full week of unemployment are subject to FICA.
+In addition, the hours worked and those for which benefits are drawn may not exceed 40 hours per week.
+Please request a Plan/SPD for full details.

-Q. How does the BCT pay for expenses?
+Q. How does the BCT Plan pay for expenses?

 Q. How do the employees get their money?

-Q. How much money can be built up in the BCT account?
+Q. How much money can be built up in the BCT SUB Plan?

-Q. Am I still eligible to draw unemployment as well as from my BCT account?
+Q. Am I eligible to receive both state unemployment benefits and benefits from the BCT SUB Plan?

-A. Yes.
-The benefit dollars in the BCT account may be drawn in addition to any state unemployment benefits.
+A. Yes, the benefit dollars in the BCT SUB Plan may be drawn in addition to state unemployment benefits.

 Q. Are my benefits taxable?